typemill/docs/00-getting-started/00-quickstart.md

 #  Quickstart

 Get started with Typemill quickly and easily!
 This guide will help you set up your first project in no time.
-Updated

 ## Install Typemill